scarisey/bastion/README.md

 ## Things to do, and perspectives

-  * It should be possible to decode directly from raw data (json, avro ...), providing a nice way to deserialize directly to Domain objects.
   * Some benchmarks need to be done.
   * There are still too much imports to do before being able to convert types.